 Of course, there is also the possibility of a glamorous dinner in Rio de Janeiro.
 Giuseppe Grill in Avenida Bartolomeu Mitre or Aprazivel in Santa Teresa are some of the best hiding places in Carnival.
 Both specialize in novel versions of the complex traditional Brazilian cuisine, already famous for cassava meal and succulent meat on the grill.

 If the carnival experience feels like a “Brazilian overdose”, an Italian restaurant is always an alternative.
 Gero is a good option in the heart of Ipanema Beach, Rua Anibal de Mendonça.

-In Venice, the festivities start on 15 February, but the best of this Italian carnival takes place on weekends, particularly the days leading to March 4.
+In Venice, the festivities start on February 8, but the best of this Italian carnival takes place on weekends.
 For those who want to enjoy the finest festivities, Piazza San Marco is the meeting place to enjoy the most stunning creations that compete for best traditional costume.

 This year, organizers have made an effort to decentralize the Carnival and celebrate some events at the Arsenale di Venezia.
-Away from the streets, there are more exclusive parties, such as the annual masquerade ball of Gran Ballo della Cavalchina, considered the most spectacular in Venice and held at La Fenice Opera House.
-This year’s theme is Spain and will take place on March 1.
+Away from the streets, there are more exclusive parties, such as the annual masquerade ball of Gran Ballo della Cavalchina, considered the most spectacular in Venice and held at La Fenice Opera.

 You do not need recommendations to eat well in Venice.
 The city has numerous gastronomic experts that successfully impress the enormous mass of international visitors with their cuisine, though you can always visit some of the most famous restaurants in the city.
 For example, Locanda Cipriani, located 30 minutes from the Center of Venice, which was a favorite of Ernest Hemingway.